Copyright 2018, Michael Bryant

 Dismantle and clean pilot assembly and gas injector.

 Check appliance case and seals (where appliance is room-sealed) for damage and correct assembly.

 Check and adjust pilot flame.

 Check operation of thermocouple (flame supervision device).

-Measure gas pressure and flow rate, and adjust if necessary.
+Measure gas pressure and/or flow rate, and adjust if necessary.